7 Days / From $3,999 / Call: 1-888-565-7158

 Reserve This Trip

-Our most popular guided adventure, the Summer Snow Escape Off Piste is the perfect way to take a break from the summer heat and experience the unique culture and skiing/snowboarding Chile has to offer over a 6 night, 7 day trip.
+Our most popular guided off piste adventure, the Summer Snow Escape is the perfect way to take a break from the summer heat and experience the unique culture and skiing/snowboarding Chile has to offer over a 6 night, 7 day trip.
 Explore the snow around Chile’s best ski resorts and only cat ski destination making endless powder turns, witness the world’s most incredible sunsets, and enjoy some of Chile’s famous red wine paired with our hosted dinners.

 PowderQuest specializes in taking clients to areas you wouldn’t necessarily find on your own.
-Hidden stashes, short hikes to untouched lines and options to push out further into the backcountry with your fully certified ski guides.
-Break out of the grind, change your perspective and escape this summer’s heatwave with PowderQuest in the cool, high Andes.
+Hidden stashes, hikes to untouched lines and options to push out further into the backcountry with your fully certified ski guides.
+Break out of the grind, change your perspective and escape this summer’s heatwave with PowderQuest in the high Andes.

 - 7 day-guided Off Piste summer ski and snowboard tour in Chile